Clinical Pharmacist

 Within primary care, clinical pharmacists work as part of a multi-disciplinary team (MDT) in a patient facing role to clinically assess and treat patients, using their expert knowledge of medicines to add value to and to improve patient care and patient outcomes.

-The majority of the clinical pharmacists’ role will be undertaken in consultations with patients, whether in the GP practice, care homes or as part of home visits.
+The majority of the clinical pharmacists’ role will be undertaken in consultations with patients, whether in the GP practice, care homes or remotely.
 They will usually be independent prescribers, or will be completing training to become prescribers, and will work as part of the wider practice team, under the supervision of a GP.

 • Performing medication reviews including ‘Structured Medication Review’ for patients at increased risk of harm on medication